status-im/nimbus-eth1/doc/Nimbus - An Ethereum 2.0 Sharding Client_xt.md

 2. Create a detailed timeline for implementing the project as a deliverable

-## Milestone: Compatibility with Ethereum 1.0
+## Compatibility with Ethereum 1.0

 ### January - November 2018